 Thunderstorms frequently produce strong downward rushes of air called microbursts that spread out along the ground and spread dense blowing dust called “haboobs.”

 Haboobs (also called dust storms) are unexpected, unpredictable and can sweep across Arizona's desert landscape at any time.
 You can endure these brief but powerful windstorms if you know how to react.
+View an accessible video on dust storms here.

 Straight lines winds in a thunderstorm can lift huge clouds of dust and reduce visibilities to near zero in seconds, which can quickly result in deadly, multi-vehicle accidents on roadways.